 A Manual for the Married and the Coupled Up

-Following a unique format perfect for today's world, the renowned author of The Dance of Anger gives us just over 100 rules that cover all the hot spots in long-term relationships.
+This marriage book provides couple’s therapy in a unique format perfect for today’s world.
+The renowned author of The Dance of Anger gives readers more than one hundred rules that cover all the hot spots in long-term relationships.

 IT SHOULDN’T BE THAT COMPLICATED

 People spend their hard- earned money seeking the advice of relationship experts when they already know what they need to do to have a good marriage— or at least a better one.
 I was recently reminded of this fact when listening to the marriage vows that two young people said out loud to each other in front of their community of family and friends.